 Between understanding the correct prevailing wages, the fact that larger contracts may have additional requirements and accurately calculating fringe benefits, certified payroll can be complex.
 Take advantage of the learning management system within your HRIS and networking opportunities at conferences, such as the Annual Payroll Congress.

 DO adopt technology to make certified payroll more simple and accurate.

 Adopting mobile time tracking solutions and a cloud-based certified payroll software is the easiest thing construction companies and specialty contractors can do for themselves.
 Make certified payroll simpler and accurate with a certified payroll software that eases that process for you and your HR department.
 Streamline prevailing wage setups, automate calculations and feel confident in certifications with a system that simplifies certified payroll reporting.

 DON’T fret if you feel in over your head.

 Certified payroll compliance can be a huge drain on your team — reduce stress by automating tasks.
 Take advantage of features within your certified payroll software that auto-assign rates, simply wage determinations and automatically generate certified payroll reporting within a click.
 Utilize a certified payroll software with automatic calculations and prevailing wage distributions for overtime and double-time for exempt and non-exempt employees

 How CEM Business Solutions can help

-With nearly two decades of experience, we provide the best-in-class digital EPC services.
+With nearly two decades of experience, we provide the best-in-class Construction Management Software.
 Utilizing our industry-specific knowledge and field-ready services, CEM’s Certified Payroll Software eases that certified payroll process for companies working on federally funded project with automatic calculations and distribution of prevailing wages and easy certified payroll reporting.